Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech's games this year have hit the over seven times in 10 opportunities (70%).
+- Louisiana Tech's games this year have gone over the point total seven times in 10 opportunities (70%).

 - Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it puts up more than 29.9 points.

-- When Louisiana Tech totals more than 365.0 yards, the team is 4-2 against the spread and 2-4 overall.
+- Louisiana Tech is 4-2 against the spread and 2-4 overall when the team churns out more than 365.0 yards.

 - The Bulldogs have turned the ball over 15 times this season, one more turnover than the Golden Eagles have forced (14).